 If It Goes Without Saying, It Usually Goes Better With

 One of my law professors used to say, “If it goes without saying, it usually goes better with [saying].”
 One of the best things about a contract is that it can almost have anything you want in it.
 The key is to make sure that if it truly important, that you have it in the contract.
 That’s why it is so important that when drafting/reviewing/negotiating a contract you put what you want in the agreement without throwing everything in it including the proverbial kitchen sink.
 A great agreement should follow the 80/20 rule.
 It should have 20% of what would be best for your business.
 The remaining 80% should be negotiable so that your customers will feel valued and part of the process.
 This will also ensure that you remain flexible with your goals as a business.

 Final Thoughts on Contracts

-Protecting your interests is crucial for success, otherwise, customers and vendors will take advantage of you.
+Protecting your interests is crucial for success; otherwise, customers and vendors will take advantage of you.
 A contract is a great way to make sure that everyone understands what is expected of them and what the remedies are in the case of a breach.
-However, if you demand too much in an agreement it will harm your ultimate business interests and that’s to serve your customers.
-A decent contract will outline every possible scenario.
+However, if you demand too much in an agreement, it will harm your ultimate business interests, and that’s to serve your customers.
+A decent contract will attempt to outline every possible scenario.
 A great contract will outline the things that will protect you the most and leave the rest to be negotiated.